Meteor-Community-Packages/meteor-simple-schema/README.md

 Currently `SchemaRegEx.Email` and `SchemaRegEx.Url` are the only values.
 Feel free to add more with a pull request.

+### custom

+Refer to the "Custom Validation" section.

 ## The Object

 The object you pass in when validating can be a normal object, or it can be